haskell/security-advisories/README.md

 # identifier e.g. HSEC-2022-0001.
 Please use "HSEC-0000-0000" in PRs.
 id = "HSEC-0000-0000"

-# Name of the affected package on Hackage (mandatory)
-package = "acme-broken"

 # Publication date of the advisory as an RFC 3339 date.
 # DO NOT INCLUDE THIS in files committed to Git.
 # It will be derived from the Git commit history.